 Of course, you can’t miss Miniland USA, a LEGO recreation of 7 areas of the United States using 20 million of the world-famous building blocks.

-Visitors can tour 50+ exhibits, which includes the sleeping quarters of the USS Midway, the ship’s jail, and the flight control deck — before heading to one of three exciting flight simulators aboard this CV-41 aircraft carrier.
+Visitors can tour 50+ exhibits, which include the sleeping quarters of the USS Midway, the ship’s jail, and the flight control deck, before heading to one of three exciting flight simulators aboard this CV-41 aircraft carrier.

-You and your kids will love the USS Midway Museum aircraft carrier.
+You and your kids will love the USS Midway Museum aircraft carrier, whether they’re aspiring military members, or just fans of history and exciting technology.

 San Diego’s only beachfront amusement park is sure to please the entire family with a mix of contemporary and traditional rides and attractions.

-The adventure seekers in your family will love riding on “Control Freak,” the roller coaster that allows you to control your own car.
+The adventure seekers in your family will delight in riding on “Control Freak,” the roller coaster that allows you to control your own car.

 Younger adventurers will enjoy “Krazy Kars,” a kid-friendly bumper car ride.
 Plus, share family fun at “The Pirates of Belmont Glow in the Dark Miniature Golf,” a state-of-the-art “Black Light” mini golf course.